For devotees of Bird by Bird and The Artist’s Way, a memoir-driven guide to healing through the craft of writing

 Francesca Lia Block is the bestselling author of more than twenty-five books of stories, nonfiction, and fiction, including the Weetzie Bat books, her series of magical-realism novels.
 She has received the Spectrum Award, the Phoenix Award, the ALA Rainbow Award, and the 2005 Margaret A. Edwards Lifetime Achievement Award, as well as other citations from the American Library Association, the New York Times Book Review, and Publisher’s Weekly.
 She lives in Los Angeles, a city the New York Times says she describes “better than any writer since Raymond Chandler.”
 She teachers writing at UCLA, Antioch University, and numerous workshops across the country.

 Grant Faulkner is the executive director of National Novel Writing Month, co-founder of the literary journal 101 Word Story, co-founder of the Flash Fiction Collective, and the author of Pep Talks for Writers: 52 Insights and Prompts to Boost Your Creative Mojo (Chronicle Book)

 Write Your Story @ Union City Library

-Join our library group, headed by Bruce Hasse, for an informal gathering of aspiring writers of all types of genres.
+Join our library group, for an informal gathering of aspiring writers of all types of genres.
 Your writing can be memoirs, creative non-fiction, poetry, song lyrics, science fiction, plays,essays, you name it!
 We just want to hear what you have written and support each other as we grow as writers.